PatMitchell-Tech/Homelab-and-Automation-scripts/README.md

 I used that operating system to learn things such as the vim text editor alongside so in the linux system admin course.
 I also learned how to setup SFTP and interact with a file server using Filezilla.
 SFTP was the first service I setup.
 <br> <br>
 The next service I started was HTTP, this was around january 2023.
 I setup a small website that told the current military time and had links to youtube as well as my textbooks, and school website.
+<br> <br>
+Throughout the next couple of months I experimented heavy with virtualization and my homelab.
+I started installing more uncommon operating systems such as templeos, Arch etc. to learn more about different operating systems